 In 1867, Deacon Girault became rector of St. Peter’s.
 The last service of St. Peter’s on Esplanade and the river front was October, 1869.
 The chapel and property were sold and two lots further down Esplanade Ave. were purchased.
 Dr. Newton Mercer gave $10,000 for the building of a frame church on that site.
 The new church was named St. Anna’s after the mother of the Blessed Virgin Mary and the deceased daughter of Dr. Mercer.
 In 1876 the frame church was burned and on September 2, 1877 a brick church was completed.

 St. Anna’s is considered an Anglo-Catholic church and has followed this tradition for many years.
+The Rev. Dr. Hunter became Rector during the late 19th century and brought with him Anglo Catholic piety as part of the Ritualist Movement.
 In 1890, the rules of order were changed requiring the clergy to march in vestments in procession into the church.
 The placing of lighted candles on the altar at St. Anna’s brought forth a denunciatory letter from parishioners of the strongly evangelical St. James Parish of Alexandria, Louisiana in 1895.
-In this same vein a later Bishop brought an ax into the church and destroyed the confessionals then in place; this occurred in the 1940’s.

 St. Anna’s endured many difficult years after the 1890’s.
 The church was ravaged by tornado in 1915.
 A disaffected Rector sued the congregation for $18,000 in 1923 forcing it back into mission status.
 The Rev. Arthur Price nursed the mission back to health and in 1947 St. Anna’s once again was in parish status.